doingthedoings/OPAL/README.md

 # OPAL - OrcaSlicer Pressure Advance Lab

-**OPAL** is a dedicated tool for collecting,visualizing, and analyzing **Pressure Advance (PA)** settings for 3D printers.
+**OPAL** is a dedicated tool for collecting, visualizing, and analyzing **Pressure Advance (PA)** settings for 3D printers.
 Built to work alongside modern slicers like **OrcaSlicer**, OPAL helps you fine-tune your extrusion consistency by providing a powerful 3D visualization of your PA test results across various speeds and accelerations.

 ![OPAL Data Collection View](screenshots/collection_view.png) _(Image: A full view of the OPAL Data Collection Dashboard)_